Get Carter poster

 The inciting incident occurs at 13 minutes when Carter learns his brother Richie died in a suspicious "drunk driving accident."
 Doesn't believe official story, suspects murder..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Carter actively chooses to investigate Richie's death despite warnings.
+This demonstrates the protagonist's commitment to Carter actively chooses to investigate Richie's death despite warnings.
 Begins interrogating local criminals, committing to uncover truth regardless of consequences., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Carter discovers Doreen was drugged and filmed in pornographic material - his niece is a victim.
+Notably, this crucial beat Carter discovers Doreen was drugged and filmed in pornographic material - his niece is a victim.
 The investigation becomes deeply personal, stakes elevated from justice to family protection., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
 Here, Carter's ally is killed.
 Doreen is kidnapped by the conspirators.
-Carter completely isolated, his family destroyed by the evil he's uncovered - facing total failure., indicates the protagonist at their lowest point.
+Carter completely isolated, his family destroyed by the evil he's uncovered - facing total failure., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Carter synthesizes his skills with his purpose.
 Determines to use his violence not for mob profit but for family justice.
 Knows exactly who to target and how., demonstrating the transformation achieved throughout the journey.